 Three main questions arise from this new finding: Under what conditions are justice processes implemented during conflict, why are these processes put in place, and what is the likely effect of their implementation on the conflict itself?
 Answering these questions has important implications for understanding patterns of government and rebel behavior while conflict is ongoing and the impacts of those behaviors.
 Furthermore, this work helps us to broaden our understanding of the use of judicial and quasi-judicial processes to those periods where no power shift has taken place.

-The extractive industries play a prominent but also controversial role in the economies and development strategies of countries across the global South, often leading to clashes between the priorities and livelihoods of local communities and the ambitions of governments and TNCs keen to exploit mineral reserves.
-Mining thus provides an interesting lens through which to engage with key questions about development.
-Who decides, who benefits, and who should be responsible for dealing with the long-term legacies of mining and associated issues of sustainability and environmental devastation?
-Women’s anti-mining activism is an important but under-researched element in this scenario, and one that provides an interesting way to interrogate the complexities surrounding mining and development, raising a number of questions and directions for future research.
+The extractive industries play a prominent but controversial role in the economies and development strategies of countries across the global South, often leading to clashes between local communities and governments and Transnational Corporations (TNCs) keen to exploit mineral reserves.
+Mining thus provides a multifaceted lens through which to engage with key questions about Development—who decides, who benefits, and who should be responsible for dealing with the long-term legacies of mining and associated issues of sustainability and environmental devastation?
+Women’s anti-mining activism is an important but underresearched element in this scenario and one that provides an interesting way to explore the complexities surrounding mining and development, from a gendered perspective, raising a number of questions and directions for future research.

-Current research on this topic not only tells us about the highly unequal power relations operating in this context, but also sheds light on the ways in which grassroots women’s voices are heard (or not heard) in the global arena; the gendered nature and dynamics of community decision making; the high levels of violence and intimidation common to the experiences of many women anti-mining activists; and the constraints and challenges women face as activists.
-More broadly, research on women’s anti-mining activism contributes to analyzing the gendered nature of the extractive model of development.
+Current research on this topic not only highlights the highly unequal power relations operating in this context, but also elucidates the ways in which grassroots women’s voices are heard (or not heard) in the global arena; the gendered nature and dynamics of community decision making; the high levels of violence and intimidation common to the experiences of many women anti-mining activists; and the constraints and challenges women face as activists.
+More broadly, research on women’s anti-mining activism contributes to analyze the gendered nature of the extractivist model of development.

 Significant gaps in the existing literature provide productive avenues for future research.
-In particular, there is the potential to explore alternative visions of development through engaging with the agendas of women activists, their ambitions and perspectives.
-However, there is also a need to further develop our understandings of the multiple challenges women activists face in this highly charged scenario, and to analyze how these are navigated and tackled by the women themselves.
-Finally, conducting research in this context presents particular methodological challenges, and in this regard, it is important to consider possible approaches that might enable the perspectives of grassroots women anti-mining activists to be brought to the fore.
+In particular, there is the potential to explore alternative visions of Development through engaging with women activists’ agendas, ambitions, and perspectives.
+However, there is also a need to further develop an understanding of the multiple challenges women activists face in this highly charged scenario and to analyze how the women themselves navigate and tackle these challenges.
+Finally, conducting research in this context presents particular methodological challenges.
+In this regard, it is important to consider possible approaches that might bring the perspectives of grassroots women anti-mining activists to the fore.